lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/libraries.md

   functions
 - Parallel Sparse Direct Linear Solver (Pardiso)

+!!! note
-Please note: MKL comes in an OpenMP-parallel version.
+    MKL comes in an OpenMP-parallel version.
 If you want to use it, make sure you know how to place your jobs. [^1]
     [^1]: In \[c't 18, 2010\], Andreas Stiller proposes the usage of `GOMP_CPU_AFFINITY` to allow the mapping of AMD cores.
 KMP_AFFINITY works only for Intel processors.

 #### Linking with the MKL